abracm/ledmat/README.md

 - we could show the state before the start of the attempt instead of just zeros - show when hands are on timer, when competitor is ready
 - instead of displaying 0:00.00 format from the getgo, we could start display only the three rightmost digits and add the other ones as needed while the timer keeps running
 - the Gen 5 timer has an annoying feature that, when in 2-pad mode, it switches off and on three times after the timer is stopped, which is reproduced on the display, we should try to avoid this behaviour
+- never display thousands of seconds - not used in WCA competitions

 ## Speedstacks timer signal protocol

 The Speedstacks timers send a digital audio signal thorugh the data port ([example](https://imgur.com/mRPrlxn)).
-This is a guide how to interpret the signal.
+This is a guide how on to interpret the signal.

 The timer sends the signal with a fixed rate of 1200 bits per second (check if this is correct and consistent across all timer generations).
 It sends a packet that are 90 or 100 bytes long to convey a single time to be displayed.